Colorado Main Street Program / Meeker:Project45

 - The signs raise awareness about places to explore around Meeker.
 People are engaged to further take a photo of the QR code and see the locations throughout town on a digital map.

-The signs are component of a larger placemaking project involving wayfinding signage, streetscape beautification, market street crossings, and connecting the historic downtown with Market Street and the river/parks.
+The signs are a component of a larger placemaking project involving wayfinding signage, streetscape beautification, market street crossings, and connecting the historic downtown with Market Street and the river/parks.

 - For visitors: Visitors to Meeker don’t always realize all that is here.
 The signs educate and encourage fun exploration.
 Visitors don’t always stop and pick up a town map, so this is a way to reach them with a basic digital map.